-The Sub-Fund will not enter into securities financing transactions such as (repurchase/reverse repurchase, securities lending, buy-sell back transactions or sell-buy back transactions.
+The Sub-Fund will not enter into securities financing transaction such as repurchase/reverse repurchase, securities lending, buy-sell back transactions or sell-buy back transactions.

 Shareholders are warned that they have no guarantee of getting back the capital invested.